Amagi82/FlexibleRatingBar/README.md

 # FlexibleRatingBar
-FlexibleRatingBar is an improved version of Android's default RatingBar that solves its many shortcomings.
+FlexibleRatingBar is an improved version of Android's default RatingBar.

 Want your rating bar to size itself appropriately to a given area?
 Want it to comply when you tell it to display 5 stars and match_parent?